 Helps Develop Awareness

 With depersonalization/derealization, awareness can be clouded.
 Attention is dispursed and the things around you don’t seem real.
 Meditation helps you learn mindfulness.
-By practicing mindfulness throughout the day by observing, smelling and touching you build an awareness of what is around you.
-Your attention is focused and the what’s around you is more real and not dreamlike.
+By practicing mindfulness throughout the day by observing, smelling, and touching you build an awareness of what is around you.
+Your attention is focused and what’s around you is more real and not dreamlike.

 Helps Relieve Stress